TianyuanC/dals/README.md

 DALs.Core gives a lightweight, flexible and mockable interface, easy for unit testing and dependency injection

-* Execute Stored Procedure
+* Execute Stored Procedure using SqlConnection and SqlCommand
-* Access Restful Services
+* Access Restful Services using HttpClient
 * Azure storages coming up

 # Nuget